Many people love to watch ski jumping. There’s just something exciting and magical about seeing a human practically fly through the air.

 Wind and gate points have only been in place since 2009 and were created to make ski jumping competitions fairer.
 Being an outdoor event, certain conditions can give some skiers an unfair advantage.

 Have you ever seen a ski jumping event in person?
 Where was it and what did you think of it?
-Let us know in the comments below.
+Let me know in the comments below.